CookFinance/cook-leverage/README.md

 An experimental tool that allows users to perform leveraged tradings.

 This tool is enabled by:
-* proxy wallet
+* Proxy wallet
-* Uniswap flashswap
+* UniswapV2 flashswap
 * Compound borrow